 We'll provide you with instructions you need to know about the process, from preparing for migration to understanding how it works.
 Let's begin by understanding the two.

-What is Microsoft Exchange Server and what is Exchange Online (Office 365)?
+What Is Microsoft Exchange Server and Exchange Online (Office 365)?

 Microsoft Exchange is the most popular mail server and calendaring application in use today.
 It can run on any computer running Windows Server operating systems, which means you don't need specialized hardware or software for it.